FOREX-Yen rally slackens off, all eyes on ECB meeting

 yen in particular there is still the danger of some sort of a

-the ECB does next week.
-Cole is one of those who believes strong
+next week.
+Cole is one of those who believes a strong course of

 day but in general a negative deposit rate and some sort of